Farzy/farzy.org/content/books/batman-année-un-par-frank-miller-et-david-mazzucchelli/index.en.md

  - "/en/books/batman-année-un-par-frank-miller-et-david-mazzucchelli/images/5.jpeg"
 ---

-I'm not a big reader of American Comics, I really have very very few, but since a few months ago our local comic bookstore ([**BD Geek in Antony**](https://www.facebook.com/librairieBDGEEK/), I highly recommend it) was celebrating Batman's 80th birthday by offering a comic for the purchase of 2 Batman comics, I went there with my daughter, and we each chose one book.
+I'm not a big reader of American Comics, I really have very few of them, but since a few months ago our local comic bookstore ([**BD Geek in Antony**](https://www.facebook.com/librairieBDGEEK/), I highly recommend it) was celebrating Batman's 80th birthday by offering a comic for the purchase of 2 Batman comics, I went there with my daughter, and we each chose one book.
 My choice was this "reboot" of the genesis of Batman by Frank Miller.

 ![image](images/1.jpeg#layoutTextWidth)